Capacity Building Commission

 Quality Improvement Plan (QIP)

-The National Standard for Civil Service Training Institutions (NSCSTI) accreditation process is a significant milestone that signifies the adherence to predefined quality standards in civil service institutions.
+Unified New-Age National Training Initiative (UNNATI) accreditation process is a significant milestone that signifies the adherence to predefined quality standards in civil service institutions.
 However, achieving accreditation is not the endpoint; it is rather a foundation upon which institutions must continually strive for enhancement and innovation.
 CBC aims to support institutions to improve the quality standards and enable continuous improvement of training delivery through a structured Quality Improvement Plan (QIP).

 The Quality Improvement Plan (QIP), with the active involvement and ownership of the institute and support from relevant Ministries, Departments, and Organizations (MDOs) and the CBC, encompasses the following: